0xMiya/Guides/Gentoo_Installation_Guide.md

 Rule of thumb: The shorter the profile name, the shorter the time it will take.

-(If systemd was chosen, it will take a long time, since the init system has to be replaced from OpenRC to Systemd.)
+(If systemd was chosen, it will take a long time, since the init system has to be replaced from OpenRC to Systemd.
+If you selected a profile with a de (eg. kde), it needs to download and compile all this too.)

 ### USE variable

-The USE variable allows certain programs to be compiled with or without optional support for centain items.
+The [USE variable](https://www.gentoo.org/support/use-flags/) allows certain programs to be compiled with or without optional support for centain items.

 The default USE settings are in the make.defaults file.